tselouie/PersonalHealthRecord/README.md

-# Dockerized Python Server for a Note taking App
+# Dockerized Python Server for a Personal Health Record keeping App
 This repository contains a Dockerfile and a Python script (server.py) to run a RESTful server that performs **CRUD** operations in SQL for a NoteTaker.
 The server is built using _Python 3.10.9_ and is dockerized for portability.

 [Github Repository Link](https://github.com/tselouie/PersonalHealthRecord)